buildpacks/spec/buildpack.md

 #### Unmet Buildpack Plan Entries

+A buildpack SHOULD designate a Buildpack Plan entry as unmet if the buildpack did not satisfy the requirement described by the entry.
-The lifecycle SHALL assume that all requirements in the Buildpack Plan were met by the buildpack unless the buildpack writes an entry with the given name to the `unmet` section of `build.toml`.
+The lifecycle SHALL assume that all entries in the Buildpack Plan were satisfied by the buildpack unless the buildpack writes an entry with the given name to the `unmet` section of `build.toml`.

 For each entry in `<plan>`:
   - **If** there is an unmet entry in `build.toml` with a matching `name`, the lifecycle